cseanburns/personal_knowledge_mgmt/src/3b-reference-managers-getting-started.md

 First, I use it, and I know it fairly well, although I'm always learning new things about it.
-But most importantly, it's free (and open source software), it's consistently maintained and updated, it provides all the major functions that a RM should provide and more, and it's available on Windows and macOS [desktop and laptop computers][zotero_download]. iOS and Android users can use the [Zotero app][zotero_app],
+But most importantly, it's free (and open source software), it's consistently maintained and updated, it provides all the major functions that a RM should provide and more, and it's available on Windows, macOS ([desktop and laptop computers][zotero_download]), iOS, and Android ([Zotero app][zotero_app]).

 If you elect to use an alternate RM, be aware that they are not all created equal.
 The two most popular, functional, and well-supported alternatives are [Mendeley][mendeley] and [EndNote][endnote].
-Both of these are are more academic-centric, while Zotero is more agnostic about source information and usage.
+Both of these are more academic-centric, while Zotero is more agnostic about source information and usage.

 > Mendeley and EndNote are more academically oriented because they are owned by companies involved with
 > academic publishing and academic databases.